gabriela-correa/lambda-OPES-d-AFED/README.md

 - lambda-OPES-AFED: λ-OPES-d-AFED calculations;
 - lambda-OPES: λ-OPES calculations without the additional d-AFED coordinate.

-### Quinone in water
+### quinone-in-water

 Contains simulations and analyses for quinone in water using:

-- lambda-AFED: λ-dAFED calculations;
+- lambda-AFED: λ-AFED calculations;
 - lambda-REX: HREX reference calculations;
-- lambda-OPES-Explore: calculations using an OPES-Explore bias;
+- lambda-OPES-Explore: using an OPES-Explore bias;
-- lambda-OPES: calculations using the complete λ-OPES protocol.
+- lambda-OPES: using the complete λ-OPES protocol.

 Selected quinone calculations also examine the effect of the fictitious mass assigned to the λ coordinate.

 ### gro-files

-Contains molecular structures and initial configurations used to construct the simulation systems.
+Contains molecular structures and initial configurations.

 ### top-files

-Contains molecular topologies, force-field parameters, and solvent definitions used in the simulations.
+Contains molecular topologies, force field parameters, and solvent definitions.